 Saving A Turn of the Century Home is more than a real estate story.

 It is about how one lady, my Great Aunt, stood up against developers.
-She was on a mission to save her turn of the century Hackensack home and neighborhood.
+She was on a mission to save her turn of the century Hackensack home and neighborhood along with the entire Fairmount District.

 Like so many other Bergen County residents of the time, my family arrived at Ellis Island, settled in Hudson County’s urban neighborhoods and later moved north to Bergen County’s quieter suburban streets and nice sized yards.